 The Little Redfish Lake site is currently zoned as "Residential Preservation," which allows one residential unit per lot.
 The parcel is currently private property.
 However, the Walton County Board of County Commissioners recently adopted an ordinance, effective April 1, 2017, recognizing and protecting the public's customary use of the dry sand areas of all beaches in the county for recreational purposes (Walton County Board of County Commissioners 2017).
 Pursuant to the CZMA, federal activities must be consistent to the maximum extent practicable with the federally approved coastal management programs for states where the activities would affect a coastal use or resource.
-If this site is selected, Federal Trustees would submit consistency determinations for state review.
+This alternative was not identified as preferred at this time; however, if the site is selected for implementation in the future, the Federal Trustees would submit a consistency determination for state review.